Loose Leash Walking: Are You Ready?

 After a few steps, and while still in motion, say, “Stay with me,” and then reward your dog.
-What you are teaching is a word phrase and a behavior that means we are doing this together.
+What you are teaching is a word phrase and behavior that means we are doing this together.
 So each time you say, “Stay with me,” you must reward your dog.
-High value rewards are best, and in my opinion, loose leash walking is a high value behavior for humans, so please don’t mess around with so-so rewards.
+High-value rewards are best, and in my opinion, loose-leash walking is a high-value behavior for humans, so please don’t mess around with so-so rewards.

 Pat your leg.
 “Are you ready?”
-And you move, you walk, you cover space together.
-“Stay with me,” and you reward, and move, and cover more space.
+And move, you walk, and you cover space together.
+“Stay with me,” and reward, move, and cover more space.
 Repeat as you hit your stride together.
-That magical pace where it is interesting for you and your dog.
+That magical pace where is interesting for you and your dog.

 Days, weeks, many weeks… how long you stay in the Movement stage is up to your dog, and the amount of time you spend practicing this stage.
 Practice, practice, practice.

 When you feel smooth as a Team it is time to move on to the next stage.